CodySpring33/PetFinder/README.md

 - Configure MongoDB database
 - Configure Amazon S3 database

+If you wish to run this app locally, it will not work without a properly configured MongoDB cluster and an Amazon s3 bucket.

 ## Installation

 To install and run this application, you will need to have Node.js and npm (Node Package Manager) installed on your computer.
 Follow these steps to get started: